Steven Metz

 Steven Kent Metz (born June 30, 1956 in Charleston, West Virginia) is an American author and former professor of national security and strategy at the U.S. Army War College specializing in insurgency and counterinsurgency, American defense policy, strategic theory, the African security environment, and future warfare.
+He is currently an Adjunct Fellow in the Military Studies Program at S. Rajaratnam School of International Studies.

-From 1993 to 2020 he was with the U.S. Army War College Strategic Studies Institute (SSI) serving as Senior Research Professor, Henry L. Stimson Professor of Military Studies, Director of Research, Chairman of the Regional Strategy Department,Research Director for the Joint Strategic Landpower Task Force; Director of the Future of American Strategy Project; Project Director for the Army Iraq Stabilization Strategic Assessment; Director of the Strategic Studies Institute and Defense Threat Reduction Agency's Future Landpower Environment Project; and Co-Organizer of the Harvard-U.S. Army War College Symposia on Security Transformation.
+From 1993 to 2020 he was with the U.S. Army War College Strategic Studies Institute (SSI) serving as Senior Research Professor, Henry L. Stimson Professor of Military Studies, Director of Research, Chairman of the Regional Strategy Department, Research Director for the Joint Strategic Landpower Task Force, Director of the Future of American Strategy Project, Project Director for the Army Iraq Stabilization Strategic Assessment, Director of the Strategic Studies Institute and Defense Threat Reduction Agency's Future Landpower Environment Project, and Co-Organizer of the Harvard-U.S. Army War College Symposia on Security Transformation.